prasannax1/starships/README.md

 ##### Stats

-  - Length: 1572m
+  - Length: 1037m
-  - Width: 600m
+  - Width: 300m
-  - Height: 229m
+  - Height: 115m
-  - Decks: 66
+  - Decks: 9
   - Crew Capacity: 1200
   - Warp Speed
-    - Cruising: Warp 8
+    - Cruising: Warp 7
     - Peak: Warp 9.95
-    - Transwarp: TW10

 ##### Description

-The Atlas-B class is almost a mile long by itself and is probably the part of the *Atlas* supership that ended up saving the *Atlas* program ultimately due to how useful it was.

-The B Class contains the main science labs, engineering sections and propulsion of the *Atlas* group.
-And since it is designed to interface with the other sections, it has docks and ports which enable any ship to be attached to the B Class frame, allowing it to be used as a 'transwarp taxi' for any class of starship.

-Because of this existing starships like Sovereign Class and Galaxy class could be sent to places only accessible through transwarp without actually modifying the ships.
+At a kilometer long the B class is a pure research vessel dedicated to scientific research and experimental propulsion.
+It rivals several ground based research establishments in the number and variety of research and experimental space offered.

 ##### Structure

-The most notable points about the structure of the Atlas-B is that it is huge, and it is mostly just a massive transwarp core and warp engines.
+Due to its nature as a sub-component of a larger ship, the B class has an unusual structure - just a slab like structure 9 decks tall

 ![Ship scale](images/scale/scale-transwarp.png)

-The saucer section is split into two sections, the main saucer in the rear which contains the main command sections and living quarters and common areas, while the ring like area in the fore contains all the science laboratories.
+The primary hull is split into two sections, the main saucer in the rear which contains the main command sections and living quarters and common areas, while the ring like area in the fore contains all the science laboratories.

-They are connected by a section which contains 8 intermediate hangars (18m height x 40m width x 95m length) for intermediate science vessels.
+They are connected by a section which contains 12 intermediate hangars (20m height x 40m width x 100m length) for intermediate science vessels.

-The aft part of the ship contains a large shuttlebay, to the fore of which is a massive cargo area almost 350m long.
+The secondary hull is non-existent, instead the stardrive section is integrated into the aft part of the primary hull with only the warp engines jutting out.

 ##### Auxillary vessels